styleguidist/react-styleguidist/Readme.md

 ### How to debug my components and examples?

 1. Open your browser’s developer tools
-2. Write `debugger;` statement wherewhere you want: in a component source, a Markdown example or even in an editor in a browser.
+2. Write `debugger;` statement wherever you want: in a component source, a Markdown example or even in an editor in a browser.

 ![](http://wow.sapegin.me/image/002N2q01470J/debugging.png)